 In the end, we had to inflict peace upon her.

-Hospice finally found the magic cocktail of drugs
+Hospice found the magic drug cocktail

 to make her lie down in green pastures.

 I help the nurse wash her tiny body,

 haven’t you?” the nurse said.